dovakinlink/encrypt_zip/README.md

 # encrypt_zip

-The RSA algorithm encrypts files, has no practical use, is merely a performance test
+The RSA algorithm is a file encryption program that has no practical use and is merely a performance test